digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/guides/do_loadbalancer_migration.md

 ## Simulate a Disaster by Uninstalling the Ambassador Edge Stack

 Whenever you delete the `Ambassador` stack, or the default service (e.g. `ambassador`), the associated `DigitalOcean` load balancer is deleted as well as part of the `Kubernetes garbage collection` process.
-Because you `disowned` the `LoadBalancer` service from `Ambassador`, it will **NOT** be removed automatically anymore.
+Because you `disowned` the load balancer from `Ambassador`, it will **NOT** be removed automatically anymore.
 In the next steps, you will uninstall `AES` and verify this feature offered by the DigitalOcean `Cloud Controller`.

 **Notes:**